sktime/sktime/GOVERNANCE.rst

    two conditions must be satisfied:
     - approval by one core developer and no rejection by a core developer (veto right).
       The approval required for this condition must be by a core developer different from a proposer.
-    - the proposer is a core developer, and no rejection by other core developrs was expressed by the earliest time point at which reasonable time has passed for consideration.
+    - the proposer is a core developer, and no rejection by other core developers was expressed by the earliest time point at which reasonable time has passed for consideration.
 -  Formal statements on proposed changes must be located with the proposal, usually in the same pull request that contains the proposal, or the related issue.